do-community/developer-glossary/content/terms/sass.md

 abbreviation: SASS, SCSS
 ---

-SASS or Syntactically Awesome Stylesheets It's a preprocessor stylesheet language that’s compiled into CSS.
-It gives you more power while writing your CSS like variable, function, nesting, mixins, and more.
-While SCSS (Sassy CSS) is the other one style from SASS
+SASS or Syntactically Awesome Stylesheets is a preprocessor stylesheet language that’s compiled into CSS.
+It gives you more power while writing CSS, and includes variables, functions, nesting, mixins, and more.
+SCSS (Sassy CSS) is another style of SASS.

 ## Example